apache/camel-website/content/blog/2023/02/RELEASE-4.0.0-M1/index.md

 draft: false
 authors: [gzurowski]
 categories: ["Releases"]
-preview: "The Camel community announces the immediate availability of a new release candidate Camel 4.0.0-M1"
+preview: "The Camel community announces the immediate availability of a new milestone Camel 4.0.0-M1"
 ---